 Depressants are often mixed with others to strengthen the euphoric effects.
 This increases the risks of overdosing.
 The drugs slow down the central nervous system, affecting the functions of the heart and lungs.
 Taking an overdose of depressants leads to coma, brain damage, and even death.
 Some of the symptoms of an overdose include floppy legs or arms, unconsciousness, shallow or no breathing, clammy or cold skin, and disorientation.

 The overdose of prescription opioids has led to increased deaths in recent years.
 Heavy abuse of alcohol causes liver failure or damage, alcoholic hepatitis, and fatty liver.
 Depressant abuse also leads to brain damage and various types of cancer.
 They slow down the digestive system causing colon cancer and chronic constipation.
 Long-term depressants use causes psychological depression, panic attacks, and anxiety.
 Sexual dysfunction and insomnia are also common among those who use depressants.

-Some of the men’s sober living programs provided by the recovery community include:
+Some of the men’s and women’s sober living programs provided by the recovery community include:

 - On-site management: Staff members and house managers ensure responsibility, hospitality, and safety among the guests.

 - Community activities: It entails community bonding activities every six to eight weeks -snowboarding, skiing, camping, and paint-balling.

 - Tutoring: Young men and women who require to learn important skills or go back to school receive tutoring in the recovery community.
 Some of the topics include how to handle finances rationally.